 Fresno Pacific University

-Dr. Kizzy Lopez has worked in higher education for 13 years in academic and student affairs as a champion for educational equity for underserved students, particularly those who have experienced foster care or homelessness.
-Dr. Lopez currently serves as an Assistant Professor in Social Work at Fresno Pacific University.
+Dr. Kizzy Lopez has 17 years of experience in higher education in academic and student affairs as a champion for educational equity for underserved students, particularly those who have experienced foster care or homelessness.
+Dr. Lopez currently serves as Interim Associate Dean in the School of Arts and Sciences and Graduate and Professional Studies.
+She is also an Assistant Professor in Social Work at Fresno Pacific University.

-As a practitioner, Dr. Lopez led the effort to create a campus-based program for foster and homeless youth at Fresno State known as the Renaissance Scholars Program (RSP).
-This program was designed to increase college access and graduation rates for foster and homeless youth attending the university.
-Dr. Lopez was the founding coordinator and served in this role for 10 years.
-During that time, she served over 200 students, developed innovative services and practices that increased student retention and graduation rates.
+As a practitioner, Dr. Lopez led the effort to create a campus-based program for foster and homeless youth at Fresno State known as the Renaissance Scholars Program (RSP) and for Promise Scholars at Fresno Pacific University.
+These programs are designed to increase college access and graduation rates for foster and unaccompanied youth attending the university.

-As a scholar, Dr. Lopez is a speaker on educational equity, foster care, and race.
+As a scholar, Dr. Lopez’s areas of interest and research on issues related to educational equity, experiences of students with foster care backgrounds in post secondary, family privilege, foster and race.
 She is a TEDx speaker on the topic, The Trauma of Being Black in Foster Care.
-Dr. Lopez has co-authored publications focused on strategies to support college-going foster youth, including Transitional-Age Foster Youth: Getting Them Into and Through College and forthcoming Fostering Success: Supporting College-Going Foster Youth on Campus.
-She has been previously recognized for her contributions and received Fresno Black Magical Woman, Fresno’s Heroes Unmasked Award, Rosa Parks Award, Child Advocacy Award, and Diversity and Social Justice Advocate Award.
+Dr. Lopez has co-authored several publications focused on strategies to support college-going foster youth.
+She has been recognized for her contributions to equity and advocacy and received several awards such as Heroes Unmasked Award, Fresno’s Black Magical Woman, Rosa Parks Award, Child Advocacy Award, and Diversity and Social Justice Advocate Award.
 Dr. Lopez earned a doctorate in higher education leadership from Azusa Pacific University and her master’s degree in Educational Counselor (emphasis in K-12) and bachelor’s degree in Interdisciplinary Studies from National University.

 MOLLY SARUBBI, PhD